jonmartin721/devwatch-github/README.md

 ## Privacy & Security

-Your GitHub token stays on your machine in Chrome's encrypted storage.
+Your GitHub token is encrypted and stays securely on your machine.
 The extension only communicates with GitHub's API - no analytics, no tracking, no third-party services.

-- **Local Storage Only** - Token stored locally using Chrome's encrypted sync storage
+- **Encrypted Storage** - Tokens are encrypted using industry-standard AES-256 encryption and stored locally in Chrome's secure storage with session caching for optimal performance
+- **Local Storage Only** - All data stays on your machine, never sent to third-party servers
 - **API-Only Communication** - Only talks to GitHub's official API
 - **No Third Parties** - Zero external servers or analytics services
 - **Minimal Permissions** - Token used exclusively for fetching repository activity